LT-IntroToAI-SY2526/assignment3-per4-jmscottx/writeup.md

 1. What are some key programming concepts or techniques that you learned while completing this assignment?

-Some key programming concepts or techiques that I learned while completing this assignment were the functionality of lists, searching, and
+Some key programming concepts or techiques that I learned while completing this assignment were the functionality of lists, searching, and organization using action functions.

 2. How does the overall movie chatbot system work?
 Explain the flow from when a user types a query to when they receive an answer.

+The chatbot system works in the way that the user asks the chatbot what movies were made in a certain time period, and what actors are in what movie.
+The chatbot essentially has information about several movies and the user can search for movies using the chatbot.

 3. What are some real-world applications where this type of pattern-matching chatbot system could be useful?
 How might you extend or improve this system for practical use?

+A real-world application of ths pattern-matching chatbot could be similarly to Netflix, when you search for movies based on genres or actors.